The aim of this group is to understand the physiological responses and adaptations to sport and exercise performance.

-- Mr Luke Hughes
+- Luke Woodhouse

-- Mr Jonathan Griffin
+- Dr Jonathan Griffin

 - Burden RJ, Pollock N, Richards T, Otto J, Srai K, Busbridge M, Whyte G, Pedlar CR.
 (2015).
 Impact of intravenous iron on aerobic capacity and iron metabolism in elite athletes.
 Medicine & Science in Sports & Exercise, 47, 1399-1407.

 - Burden RJ, Morton K, Richards T, Whyte G, Pedlar CR.
 (2015).
 Is iron treatment beneficial in iron deficient but non anaemic (IDNA) endurance athletes: A meta-analysis.
 British Journal of Sports Medicine, 49, 1389-1397.

 - Glaister M, Pattison JR, Muniz-Pumares D, Patterson SD, Foley P. (2015).
 Effects of dietary nitrate, caffeine, and their combination on 20 km cycling time-trial performance.
 Journal of Strength & Conditioning Research, 29(1), 165-174.

 - Glaister M, Pattison JR, Woods B, McInnes G. (2014).
 The influence of aerobic fitness on the recovery of peak power output.
 European Journal of Applied Physiology, 114(11), 2447-2454.

 - Hill J, Howatson G,van Someren K, Leeder J, Pedlar C. (2014).
 Compression garments and recovery from exercise-induced muscle damage: a meta-analysis.
 British journal of sports medicine, 48 (18), 1340-1346.